microsoft/cordova-plugin-code-push/README.md

 ### Methods
 - __download(downloadSuccess, downloadError, downloadProgress)__: Downloads the package update from the CodePush service.
 The ```downloadSuccess``` callback is invoked with a ```LocalPackage``` argument, representing the downloaded package.
+The optional `downloadProgress` callback is invoked several times during the download progress with one `DownloadProgress` parameter.

+### DownloadProgress
+Defines the format of the DownloadProgress object, used to send periodical update notifications on the progress of the update download.

+#### Properties
+- __totalBytes__: The size of the downloading update package, in bytes.
+- __receivedBytes__: The number of bytes already downloaded.

   ### Example
   ```javascript
   	var onError = function (error) {